Skip to content

 Having all the code in a single template file also makes it easy to track changes.
 That said, it’s still possible to track changes with the GUI approach by exporting the configuration (drush cex) after making changes then committing the output to git.

-Filter the View output permalink
+Filtering the View output permalink

 The ‘Filter criteria’ section removes certain items entirely, such as sponsored posts and recipes.
 ‘Filter headlines (exposed)’ provides a text field by the which the user can search to filter news items by their headline.